BitRapture/bitrapture/README.md

 ### Hi there 👋

-Welcome to this small cozy place of spaghetti code and warnings.
+Welcome to my GitHub profile :)

-Many smooth brain moments to be shared :)
+I enjoy creating all sorts of projects, ranging from emulators, to games, to raytracers to game engines.

 ### Languages I am proficient in:
 - C